Silencer Research News

-Welcome to the only independent online resource for civilian legal silencers.
+Welcome to the only independent online testing resource for civilian legal silencers.
 This website is dedicated to researching the ins and outs of silencers in practical civilian use.
 I will be conducting tests on various weapons and silencers and sharing those results here.
 Just signup with the link above so you can access the forums and stay up to date with all the latest silencer developments and chat with industry professionals.
 Using the information provided may save you the expense and headache wasting $500-$1,000 on a loud silencer or one that doesn't properly fit your needs.
 Is there such a thing as a loud silencer?
 You bet there is!
 Don't waste your hard earned dollars on one.

 Some of the free tests include the AAC Prodigy, the Gemtech Outback II, the LRM M169 9mm upper, the Tac 67 cleaning pictures, the SRT Arms Integral 9MM system, the John Norrell Ruger 10/22 and others.
 Many videos are included and lots of pictures are located in the reviews so you can see what everything looks and sounds like.
 Heads up shootouts with the Beretta 92FS, the Glock 17, the Sig P226 Tactical and the H&K USP 9SD are available with many different 9mm silencers.